 18% or more total carbon.

+Unrubbed fibres are pieces of plant tissue large enough to be retained on a 100-mesh (0.15 mm) sieve, except for wood fragments that cannot be crushed or shredded in the hand and are larger than 2 cm in the smallest dimension.
+Rubbed fibre is the fibre that remains after rubbing a wet sample 10 times between the thumb and forefinger, or kneading a ball in the palm 10 times using firm pressure.

-Organic soil materials that have been accumulated under wet conditions are subdivided into three classes, based on evidence of decomposition (Clayden and Hewitt 1989).
+Organic soil materials that have been accumulated under wet conditions are subdivided into three classes, basedan on evidence of decomposition (Clayden and Hewitt 1989).
 These classes are used to distinguish soil groups of Organic Soils.

 Fibric soil material (Of horizon) consists mainly of well-preserved plant remains that are readily identifiable in terms of botanical origin.
 The fibre content after rubbing is at least 75% by volume.

-Fibres are pieces of plant tissue large enough to be retained on a 100-mesh (0.15 mm) sieve, except for wood fragments that cannot be crushed or shredded in the hand and are larger than 2 cm in the smallest dimension.
-Rubbed fibre is the fibre that remains after rubbing a wet sample 10 times between the thumb and forefinger, or kneading a ball in the palm 10 times using firm pressure.

 Mesic soil material (Om horizon) consists mainly of partially decomposed plant remains and does not meet the requirements of either fibric soil material or humified soil material.
 This material correlates with hemic soil material in other soil classification systems.

 Humified soil material (Oh horizon) consists of strongly decomposed organic material with few or no identifiable plant remains other than resistant woody fragments >20 mm that cannot be reduced to fibres by crushing and shredding between the fingers.
 The fibre content is less than 15% after rubbing.
 This material correlates with sapric soil material in other soil classification systems.